GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_access.md

 :::{admonition} Streaming data from AWS is strongly recommended
 :class: note

 DEA Tidal Composite data is extremely large with files up to 15 GB in size.
-We strongly recommend streaming rather than downloading the data.
+We strongly recommend streaming data directly from the cloud rather than downloading the data.
 Please see the instructions below: **How to stream data from AWS**
 :::

 :::{dropdown} How to view the data on DEA Maps